 Since arriving in Tanzania, they have been involved in both well drilling and bio-sand filtration.
 Their current focus is bio-sand water filtration, training and W.A.S.H education with children and adults.
 Bio-sand filtration is recognized by the World Health Organization as an effective means of providing clean water in developing countries.

 In 2006, SON developed a bio-sand filter workshop in Kunduchi, near Dar es Salaam.
 In February of 2012, the primary filter workshop was relocated to Morogoro Town, roughly 200 kilometers inland, to allow easier access to the rural communities where the need for clean water is greatest.
 In 2015 SON purchased property in Mkundi located near Morogoro town.
 This property is currently under development in order to make the organization more locally sustainable.
-Long term technicians have expanded the work by establishing satellite workshops in Bunazi, which is near the Uganda border and in Dodoma Town in central Tanzania.
+Long term technicians have expanded the work by establishing satellite workshops in Bukoba, which is in northern Tanzania and in Dodoma Town in central Tanzania.

 The mission employs full time Tanzanian national workers as well as several trained part-time and volunteer assistants.
 The Ziems have developed working relationships with a network of local suppliers.
 Fifteen molds for concrete bio-sand filters have been constructed.
 Training materials on clean water, bio-sand filtration, health, hygiene, and sanitation have been created and continue to be developed.
 Training courses and educational seminars on those subjects are regularly conducted.